 It would be impossible for us not to consider the global pandemic and its impact on the state of digitalization as part of our three-part series on data strategy, and for good reason.
-The COVID-19 pandemic has taught all of us new things about society, about ourselves, and how we do work.
+The COVID-19 pandemic has taught all of us new things about society, about ourselves, and about how we do work.

 Table of Contents

-While some businesses had to shut-down due to national regulations, most in the maritime industry were deemed essential workers and had to find new ways to do many things that were once normal almost overnight.
+While some businesses had to shut down due to national regulations, most in the maritime industry were deemed essential workers and had to find new ways to do many things that were once normal almost overnight.

-Many challenges with service availability, communication, and decision management had to be overcome and fast.
+Many challenges with service availability, communication, and decision management had to be overcome, and fast.
 The rapid decentralization of many teams led to technological and cultural advances.
 While many at first sought ways to continue things as they used to do them, they soon realized that novel approaches contain opportunities for sustained change and optimization.
 Some say organizations’ digitization has moved forward five years in just the first six months of the COVID-19 pandemic.

 So, what are the implications of the things we are looking at in our three-part series on data value generation?
-One of the issues many organizations have faced was inertia creeping into their decision-making processes.
+One of the issues many organizations have faced is inertia creeping into their decision-making processes.

 Early in 2020, one could just walk into the office next door to ask for a particular piece of information.
-Now, with most of the administrative staff being in home offices, the only thing one has found next door was a child in home-schooling.
-That has meant we have had to resort to Microsoft Teams, Slack, emails, our phones, or any other means of communication to reach that someone sitting on the data we need to make a decision, or worse, get the data needed to compile a report to get to someone else needing to make a decision.
+Now, with most of the administrative staff in home offices, the only thing one has found next door was a child in home-schooling.
+That has meant we have had to resort to Microsoft Teams, Slack, emails, our phones, or any other means of communication to reach that someone sitting on the data we need to make a decision or, worse, get the data needed to compile a report to get to someone else needing to make a decision.
 These situations reinforced two things we know about decision-making: the power to decide needs to be democratized and the main resource to enable this decision democratization is data.

 Decision Democratization and Data

 To achieve this democratization, we need to enable our people to have access to correct, reliable, and relevant data across organizational functions on a centralized platform via an intuitive interface.
-Additionally, they need access to business intelligence (BI) tools like Qlik Sense, Microsoft Power BI, or the range of others available on the market that enable them to load that data into an intuitive user interface that allows them to quickly visualize the information inside the data, to derive insights, and to ultimately take a decision.
+Additionally, they need access to business intelligence (BI) tools like Qlik Sense, Microsoft Power BI, or the range of others on the market that enable them to load that data into an intuitive user interface that allows them to quickly visualize the information inside the data, to derive insights, and to ultimately take a decision.

-It is important in a governed framework that data access is as open as possible for any individual that makes decisions on the spot.
-Put simply, while visualizing and wrangling data in one’s own domain might be sufficient most of the time, all too often, it is the data coming in from another business unit or function that provides valuable context that enhances certainty.
+It is important in a governed framework that data access is as open as possible for any individual who makes decisions on the spot.
+Put simply, while visualizing and wrangling data in one’s own domain might be sufficient most of the time, all too often, it is the data coming in from another business unit or function that provides valuable context and enhances certainty.
 Nobel Laureate Daniel Kahnemann put it best when he said, “No one ever made a decision because of a number.
 They need a story.”

 Business Intelligence Tools Are Fundamental

 Traditionally, enterprise BI solutions required substantial effort to set up and customize.
-However, with today’s technology, building a BI dashboard is much easier than it was in the past resulting in a BI market that is crowded and very competitive.
+However, with today’s technology, building a BI dashboard is much easier than it was in the past, resulting in a BI market that is crowded and very competitive.
 It is easy to get dazzled by fancy features and pretty dashboards that don’t necessarily add value.
 Companies must make sure they get the best value out of their investment.
-As a starting point, buyers should ensure that their BI vendor has a proven track record of delivering tailored solutions to the needs of the bulk materials industry.
+As a starting point, buyers should ensure that their BI vendor has a proven track record of delivering solutions tailored to the needs of the bulk materials industry.
 This will make it easier to access relevant and actionable information for the planning and decision-making process across the maritime industry.

 Where There’s Data, There’s Key Performance Indicators